Last Updated on

 - Craving greasy fast food is normal during pregnancy and otherwise.
 Only indulge these cravings once or twice a week and try to keep it to small portions.

-- Satisfying a craving is hard work.
-After finishing a small portion of fast food or other kinds of heavy food, do not refill your plate immediately.
+- After finishing a small portion of fast food or other kinds of heavy food, do not refill your plate immediately.
 Sitting down and waiting for a few minutes can curb your desire to get a refill as it takes some time for your stomach to signal to your brain that it is full and doesn’t need refreshment.

 - Make sure you take all your supplements as they can play a huge role in your hunger patterns.